 The New Zealand government gave us clear instructions of the visa process once we arrived in the country.
 We had to get a tax ID number and a bank account.
 Then we were able to start applying for jobs.
 I’ve really loved being in New Zealand.
 Everyone is really friendly and curious about our travel.
 They want to know where you’ve been, where you’re going, etc.

-Most Kiwis are very well-travelled, so they appreciate having people here visiting their country.
+Most Kiwis are very well-traveled, so they appreciate having people here visiting their country.
 I’ve been lucky enough to see many parts of New Zealand, and have travelled to Australia, Bali, and Fiji.
 I’ve also had jobs I never thought I would, like working on farms, tending to lambs, and picking fruit for a wine harvest, which was a really incredible experience.
 Kiwis are great people and New Zealand is breathtakingly beautiful.
 Living in New Zealand forced me to live outside of my comfort zone and allowed me to be more adventurous.
 Since I’ve been here I’ve been sky diving, bungee jumping, and glacier hiking!

 The hardest part of being so far away is not being able to see my family for the holidays.
 I am from Boston, and the 24-hour flight is not very accessible.